mykelalvis/FATESRD/fate-srd.com/Other/gods-and-monsters-SRD.md

 - _Bold_ covers the doing of deeds with great fanfare, and generally making yourself the center of attention.
 It replaces the Flashy approach.
 - _Subtle_ is the opposite partner to Bold; it encompasses hiding, sneaking, subtle manipulation, and otherwise getting what you want by remaining unnoticed.
 It replaces Sneaky.
-- _Clever_ is the approach of quick thinking, fast talking, and improvisation.
+- _Clever_ is the approach of quick thinking, fast talking, and improvization.
 It is the same as the usual Clever approach.
 - _Mighty_ is the brute force approach, and the opposite of Clever.
 Whether you’re lifting, pulling, throwing, or smashing, Mighty is the approach to use.
 It replaces Forceful.
 - _Wise_ is action that relies on planning, preparedness, and knowledge of the world.
 It replaces Careful.
 - _Swift_ is the opposed partner of Wise, and deals with physical speed and precision.
 It replaces the Quick approach.